 A special General Meeting shall be called by the Secretary in the following

-cases:
+Cases:

 a) Upon the direction of the Administrative Committee and in accordance with such direction.

 b) On a requisition signed by forty of the members stating the special object thereof.
 Such meetings shall be held within not less than fourteen days and not more than twenty-one days, from the date of the receipt by the Secretary of the requisition.